 Getting to where you want to go

-When you see your destination and want to get off you can tell the driver “Koko de oroshite kudasai” (“I would like to get out here, please”) or “Koko de ii desu” (“Here is fine”).
+When you see your destination and want to get out, you can tell the driver “Koko de oroshite kudasai” (“I would like to get out here, please”) or “Koko de ii desu” (“Here is fine”).

 Uber in Japan

 So is Uber worth using in Japan at all then?
 Yes, it is!
-Even though Uber’s taxi fleet in Tokyo is small, meaning that there are not as many available as you may hope, they are bigger with more legroom.
-Moreover, the driver often speaks decent English which makes communication that much easier.
+Even though Uber’s taxi fleet in Tokyo is small, meaning that there are not as many available as you may hope, they are bigger with more legroom (premium cars).
+Moreover, the driver often speaks decent English, which makes communication that much easier.